RTEMS/rtems-docs/c_user/task_manager.rst

 ptr argument to the context of the given task.
 The variable will then be private to the task.
-The task can access and modify the variable, but the modifications will not appear to other tasks, and other tasks’ modifications to that variable will not affect the value seen by the task.
-This is accomplished by saving and restoring the variable’s value each time a task switch occurs to or from the calling task.
+The task can access and modify the variable, but the modifications will not appear to other tasks, and other tasks' modifications to that variable will not affect the value seen by the task.
+This is accomplished by saving and restoring the variable's value each time a task switch occurs to or from the calling task.
-If the dtor argument is non-NULL it specifies the address of a ‘destructor’ function which will be called when the task is deleted.
-The argument passed to the destructor function is the task’s value of the variable.
+If the dtor argument is non-NULL it specifies the address of a 'destructor' function which will be called when the task is deleted.
+The argument passed to the destructor function is the task's value of the variable.

 **NOTES:**